Easy Mint Chocolate Chip Cottage Cheese Ice Cream

 Here are easy, detailed, step-by-step instructions for the best way to make homemade ice cream with mint flavor and chocolate chips.
 They’re also repeated in the recipe card at the bottom of this blog post.

-Step 1: Make the Homemade Cottage Cheese Ice Cream
+Step 1: Blend the Ice Cream Base

 Mixing cottage cheese ice cream in a food processor.